 Conveyor Project Part#2

 RTO - Conveyor Project

 Coverage of the listed subjects is subject to the level of experience of the attendees.
 We cover all the basics and as much of the other subjects as can be delivered during the five-day period.

 Testing available, if requested by your Company’s Administration…

 Link to a full description of the lab project manual…

-It is not possible to exhaust the content in this manual in a five-day course.
-The attendees can continue with this manual on their own and it is an excellent reference for on the job situations.
+It is not possible to exhaust the content in this set of manuals in a five-day course.
+The attendees can continue with these manuals on their own and it is an excellent reference for on the job situations.